polyactis/Accucopy/README.md

 To compile, go into src_o/ and type "make debug" or "make release".

-Accucopy is not easy to compile.
+WARNING：Accucopy is not easy to compile.
+Check https://www.yfish.org/display/PUB/Accucopy#Accucopy-Compilesourcecode(foradvancedusers) for how to compile.

 If you just want to use Accucopy, please use its docker, https://www.yfish.org/display/PUB/Accucopy#Accucopy-Docker.

-For more information, check https://www.yfish.org/display/PUB/Accucopy.
+You can also download the pre-compiled release.
+Check https://www.yfish.org/display/PUB/Accucopy for dependent packages to run Accucopy.